Atoktobekov/Atoktobekov/README.md

 ---

-### ⚡ Fun Facts
+### ⚙️ Personal Touch

-- Love fixing and customizing hardware 🛠
+- Into custom PC building and hands-on hardware tweaking 🛠️
-- Armwrestling & strength training fan 💪
+- Passionate about strength training and armwrestling 💪
-- Want to make good projects with perfect architecture
+- Interested in writing clean code and building structured, scalable projects 🧩

 ---